 EXTRACURRICULAR ACTIVITIES

 TUSD#1 is excited to offer a wide variety of activities for the students to participate in and expand their horizons.

-The fee to participate in sports or extracurricular activities is \$1.00 per student per year.
+The fee to participate in sports or extracurricular activities is \$1.00 per student per extracurricular activity.